Readless

 "

-"A wealth of information creates a poverty of attention." - Herbert A. Simon
+"A wealth of information creates a poverty of attention." — Herbert A. Simon, Nobel Laureate in Economics and Pioneer of Artificial Intelligence

 Treat limit differences as leading indicators of future friction.
-If your current stream is already near 100 sources and includes newsletter ingestion, you are comparing two different upgrade curves, not just two interfaces.
+If your current stream is already near 100 sources and includes newsletter ingestion, you are comparing two different upgrade curves — not just two interfaces.
+WIRED reports that Feedly has grown to over 14 million users, making it the largest RSS reader on the market.

-Many users searching for alternatives are not just replacing an RSS reader, they are trying to merge newsletters and feeds into one controllable process.
-That is why this cluster often overlaps with "email digest" and "pricing" queries.
-If your goal is one consistent daily review, map each option against how it handles newsletters, filtering, and output format.
-For side-by-side product framing, use newsletter reader app comparisons and keep Inoreader alternatives as the core migration page.
+Many users searching for alternatives are not just replacing an RSS reader — they are trying to merge newsletters and feeds into one controllable process.
+For side-by-side comparisons, see newsletter reader app comparisons and the full Inoreader alternatives page.

-Newsletter ingestionNative support, plus rule controlsAvailable on paid tiersCentralized via one digest inbox
+Newsletter ingestionNative support with rule controlsAvailable on paid tiersCentralized via one digest inbox

-Filtering and triageStrong rule and filter depthGood, but fewer advanced controls on free tierMoves filtering effort upstream
+Filtering and triageStrong rule and filter depthGood, fewer advanced controls on free tierMoves filtering upstream with AI

-Search and retrievalStrong archive/search behaviorStrong in paid plansBest when you mainly need outcomes, not full archives
+Search and retrievalStrong archive and searchStrong in paid plansBest for outcomes, not full archives

-Reading session lengthCan grow with source countOften cleaner for casual readingUsually shortest session when configured well
+Reading session lengthGrows with source countOften cleaner for casual readingShortest session when configured well

 "

-A practical migration approach is to keep one discovery layer (RSS reader) and add one digestion layer (summary workflow).
-This protects signal quality while reducing reading time.
 You do not need to switch everything on day one.
-Instead, run a 7-day test where only high-volume folders are routed to a digest summary, then compare total review time and missed-insight rate.
-If you need a starting implementation, review how the digest workflow works and apply it to one category first.
+Run a 7-day test where only high-volume folders are routed to a digest summary, then compare total review time and missed-insight rate.
+If you need a starting implementation, review how the digest workflow works.

 1. Day 1: Keep your existing RSS setup unchanged.